nicklafferty/craftycody/content/crafts/diy-tiny-planter-box.md

 I measured with a tape measure then drew my cut lines on with a speed square so that they would be straight.
 Then, I got to cutting which is the fastest part.

 With my 5 pieces cut, I got to sanding.
 Got rid of all the splintery bits and rounded off the edges that would be the top and bottom.
 It gives it a cute look but is purely aesthetic.

+I glued and clamped the edges together and let them dry for 30 minutes.